greg-doneup/YAP-backend/evm_contracts/contracts/vesting/VestingBucket.md

 function beforeTransfer(address from, address to, uint256 amount) external view returns (bool allowed)
 ```

-Called by the YapToken contract before any token transfer to enforce vesting rules.
+Called by the YAPToken contract before any token transfer to enforce vesting rules.

 **Parameters:**
 - `from`: The sender address